ucg8j/blog/posts/goodbye-whatsapp.md

 [Source](https://twitter.com/Shiftreduce/status/1347546599384346624)

 ## 💰 Whatsapp founder gave $50 mil to Signal
 Yes that's right, the co-founder of Whatsapp [gave $50 million dollars to Signal](https://signal.org/blog/signal-foundation/) to it's competitor.
 Why?
 He regrets selling to Facebook, when the Facebook Cambridge Analytica scandal happened several years back, he tweeted ['It is time. #deletefacebook'](https://twitter.com/brianacton/status/976231995846963201).
-Both Founders ended up leaving over disputes of monetisation - well we here now and it's time to delete Whatsapp too.
+Both Founders ended up leaving over disputes of monetisation - well we are here now and it's time to delete Whatsapp too.

 ## 🚀 Elon Musk says so!
 Ok, this is more to relay a funny anecdote. the following tweet,